 · Support under Part IV of the Immigration and Asylum Act 1999

 · The guaranteed element of state pension credit

-· Child tax credit, provided that you are not also entitled to working tax credit and have an annual gross income of £16,190 or less
+· Child tax credit, provided that you are not also entitled to working tax credit and have an identified annual gross income (or less)

 · Universal credit

 Why should I apply?
 If you apply and qualify for the funding, the school can use the money to provide valuable support such as:

 · Extra one-to-one or small-group support for children within the classroom

 · Employing extra teaching assistants to work with classes